 Julie was recently given the opportunity to play a lead role on a big project.
 She admitted that even with the success she experienced in her career this project was a bit intimidating.
-It was bigger than anything she worked on before,
+It was bigger than anything she worked on before, she was the most junior person on the team, and the client was high profile.

 Posts Tagged ‘confidence’